Michy Batshuayi: 2022–23 season

 On 2 September 2022, Batshuayi remained in Istanbul by signing a two-year contract with the option for a third at Fenerbahçe.
 The transfer fee was reportedly €3 million; he was previously being pursued by newly promoted Premier League club Nottingham Forest, who offered to pay the final year of his Chelsea salary and take him on a free transfer.
 A month later, on 30 October, Batshuayi scored his first hat-trick in a 5–2 win at İstanbulspor, also providing an assist.
 On 11 June 2023, Batshuayi scored a brace in a 2–0 win in the Turkish Cup final against İstanbul Başakşehir.

 2023–24 season

 On 1 August 2023, he scored a brace in the UEFA Conference League match against Zimbru at the Zimbru Stadium, Fenerbahçe won 4–0.
 Later that year, on 20 December, he scored his second hat-trick with the club in a 4–3 away win at Kayserispor in Süper Lig.
 On 17 January 2024, he scored four goals against Adanaspor in Turkish Cup match, Fenerbahçe won 6–0.

 Galatasaray

 On 1 July 2024, Galatasaray announced that Batshuayi joined the club by signing a 3-year contract, becoming the first foreign player to play for all Big Three clubs in the Turkish Süper Lig.

 Eintracht Frankfurt

 On 3 February 2025, Batshuayi signed a two-and-a-half-year contract with Eintracht Frankfurt in Germany.
+He scored his first goal for the club during a 2–1 home loss against Union Berlin.

+Abha

+On 17 August 2026, it was announced that Batshuayi had joined Saudi Pro League side Abha on a free transfer.